43hershel/playbooks/README.md

 2. Go to the Microsoft Store and search for `winget` --> Download the `App Installer` app.
 3. Execute the script with right-click(**note**: the script also contains the download of to Linux ISOs, Fedora and NIX.
 Use CTRL + C to abort the process as shown in the install script)

 **Debloat**: You can also use the [Chris Titus Tech utility](https://github.com/ChrisTitusTech/winutil) with the following command.
 It also servers as an assitant to the app installation.
 I like to use my script better which is already configured.
 But for debloat purposes, Titus' script is great.
+You can also use [this guide](https://www.youtube.com/watch?v=6UQZ5oQg8XA) from this video.

 ```powershell
 iwr -useb https://christitus.com/win | iex